Phthalates are a family of chemicals used in plastics and many other products.

 This description is based on the information found in the Web links listed with this topic.

-Check the Kind of Plastics You Use (Pediatric Environmental Health Specialty Units) (PDF — 98.42 KB)
+Check the Kind of Plastics You Use (Mount Sinai Children's Environmental Health Center) (PDF — 663.64 KB)

 DEHP in Plastic Medical Devices (Food and Drug Administration)

 Di(2-ethylhexyl)phthalate (DEHP).
 ToxFAQs (Agency for Toxic Substances and Disease Registry)